 If you’re addressing a tech-savvy group of prospects, it’s important to be forthright with technical specifications, and help your audience to understand exactly why your product is an industry innovation.
 If you’re talking to someone without any technical knowledge, it’s important to dial-back the jargon, and discuss the product in terms they can relate to.

 Demos need to be two-way conversation.

-Whilst a smooth, slick sales pitch can be a powerful tool for winning over the hearts and minds of your audience, it’s just as important to ask for their opinions, and gauge their reaction.
+A smooth, slick sales pitch can be a powerful tool for winning over the hearts and minds of your audience, but it’s just as important to ask for their opinions, and gauge their reaction.
 If your prospects have any questions or concerns that are preventing them from committing to your product, a Q&A allows you to address and resolve them.

 Crucially though, this can go both ways.
 With particularly talkative audiences, it’s easy to get side-tracked by questions, and bogged down in technical details.
 This can be just as damaging as a monologue, so do your best to manage the flow of questions, and address concerns at the end.

 7) You Offer a Product Demo Too Soon